awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-hawordpress-tutorial.md

    │ └── widgets
    ```

-1. Modify the configuration files in the `.ebextensions` folder with the IDs of your default Amazon VPC and subnets, and your public IP address\.
+1. Modify the configuration files in the `.ebextensions` folder with the IDs of your default [Amazon Virtual Private Cloud](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/) \(Amazon VPC\) and subnets, and your public IP address\.

    Open the `.ebextensions/efs-create.config` file\.
 This file creates an Amazon EFS file system and mount points in each Availability Zone or subnet in your Amazon VPC\.
 Identify your default VPC and subnet IDs in the Amazon VPC console\.